-slowing down the glucose-recovery process initiated by the kidneys.
+This class of oral medications works by slowing down the glucose-recovery process initiated by the kidneys.
 INVOKANA or canagliflozin.
 Side effect is weight loss and blood pressure improvement.
 Some urinary tract infections and yeast, easily treated with over the counter medication.
 Uncircumcised men not good candidates for this.
-May pose low blood pressure if alucosuria (sugar in the urine) is extreme.
-Doctor may lower blood pressure medications to start with or ask you to drink an extra glass or two of water per day at the start.
+May pose low blood pressure if glucosuria (sugar in the urine) is extreme.
+Doctor may lower blood pressure medications to start with and ask you to drink several extra glasses of water per day at the start.
 FARXGIA or dapagliflozin is the second drug in this class with many more on the way.
-Also JARDIANCE or empagliflozin is available.
+Also JARDIANCE or empagliflozin is available.STEGLATRO or ertugliflozin also coming in combination pills.
+Don't take if you can't drink water.